-Many techniques are being used by comedians, poets, writers to make their content interesting.
-Those techniques maybe don’t matter to the audience until they are not getting bored but play a very interesting role for the content providers or creators.
+Comedians, poets, and writers use many techniques to make their content interesting.
+Those techniques may not matter to the audience until they are not bored, but they play a very interesting role for the content providers or creators.

-Those techniques play the soul of the act or performance which decides most of the results.
+Those techniques play the soul of the act or performance, deciding most of the results.

 Wordplay vs Pun

-The difference between wordplay and pun is based on classification and their meaning.
-Wordplay is a type of method which is used to entertain people where words are the main tool and used to create some laughs which can entertain the people whereas pun is a form of wordplay.
+The difference between wordplay and puns is based on classification and their meaning.
+Wordplay is a method used to entertain people where words are the main tool and used to create some laughs which can entertain the people, whereas pun is a form of wordplay.

 Puns, auditory mix-ups like idiomatic phrases, cryptic words and interpretations, brilliant rhetorical explorations, weirdly formed phrases, double punch lines, and revealing new characters are all examples of wordplay.

-The pun is a wordplay that’s also created by utilizing a term with many meanings or by combining words with similar sounds but different meanings.
+The pun is a wordplay created by utilizing a term with many meanings or combining words with similar sounds but different meanings.

 Comparison Table